ivanpopelyshev/FastPixel/README.md

 ## Modules

-API is completely synchronous & single thread.
+API is completely synchronous & single thread (no timers and no workers).
 Based on different modules, separated by files (thanks to gulp).
-There are three absolutely independence modules:
+There are few absolutely independence modules:
 - [Vector2][]
 - [Observer][]
-- [PrimitivePool][]
+- [brezenham][]

-Other have different types of dependencies
+Other have different kinds of dependencies
-(Layout can't work without Layer and Layer can't work without Pixel)
+(Layout can't work without Layer and Layer can't work without history)

 Main logic is based on MVC design pattern.
 So, it is possible to create few view instances that will listen for changes in one model, too example.